brandscreen/graphite-debian-packaging/README.md

 What is this?
 -------------

 This produces a debian package python-graphite-web package for use with [graphite] [graphite].
 It has been used successfully to produce debs for both versions 0.9.9 and 0.9.10 of [graphite web] [graphiteweb].
-To use, just the contents of the graphite-web tarball somewhere, copy the debian directory from here and profit.
+To use, just extract the contents of the graphite-web tarball somewhere, copy the debian directory from here and profit.

 Acknowledgement
 ==============